Veteran Crisis LineGive Us Feedback

 National Suicide Hotline Call CenterNSHCCSH1 – SH9

-Appendix C: VA Organization Codes (iFAMS)
+Appendix C: VA Division and Organization Codes (iFAMS)

 1. iFAMS Organization Codes are nine-digit alphanumeric codes where the first character identifies the Administration.
 The table below lists the leading digits currently defined with an Organization Code example.